GUNS IN AMERICA PART II: THE OLD WEST AND THE NEW SWITZERLAND

 After a month in the states, John Jacob headed for Kansas.
 He never saw his brothers again.
 Years later, when someone asked him if he ever missed his brothers or wondered what happened to them, he responded by saying, “Why, was I supposed to?”
 This perhaps explains why my family was never exactly touchy-feely.

-So I’ve been to Switzerland a few times, but couldn’t really find anyone I was definitely related to (even though the name Frey in Switzerland is about as common Smith or Jones in the United States.)
+So I’ve been to Switzerland a few times, but couldn’t really find anyone I was definitely related to (even though the name Frey in Switzerland is about as common as Smith or Jones in the United States.)
 But I do know some things about their gun laws.

 First, the Swiss are a people who pride themselves in marksmanship.
 Their greatest folk hero, sort of a combination of Paul Bunyan and George Washington, is William Tell.
 He’s best known for shooting an apple off his son’s head in order to win a bet to protect his town from an evil Austrian sheriff.